-- 2. Insert hex key wrench into chuck and tighten chuck jaws securely. - 3.
-Tap Allen wrench sharply with a mallet in a clockwise direction. - 4.
-This will tighten the chuck on the spindle. - 5.
-Open the chuck jaws and remove hex key wrench.
+- 2. Insert hex key wrench into chuck and tighten chuck jaws securely.
+Tap allen wrench sharply with a mallet in a clockwise direction.
+This will tighten the chuck on the spindle.
+See Figure 10. - 3.
+Open the chuck jaws and remove hex key wrench. - 4.
+Tighten the chuck screw.